andrew/ultimate-awesome/README.md

 - [awesome-hyperspectral-image-clustering](https://github.com/guanrx/awesome-hyperspectral-image-clustering) - Collections for hyperspectral image clustering.
 - [awesome-vim-llm-plugins](https://github.com/jkitching/awesome-vim-llm-plugins) - An exhaustive list of vim plugins which make use of Large Language Models.
 - [awesome-myanmar-unicode](https://github.com/khzaw/awesome-myanmar-unicode) - :sparkles: A curated list of resources for Myanmar Unicode.
-- [awesome-lunchmoney](https://github.com/lunch-money/awesome-lunchmoney) - A curated list of Lunch Money resources for developers.
+- [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [awesome-multivariate-time-series-anomaly-detection-algorithms](https://github.com/lzz19980125/awesome-multivariate-time-series-anomaly-detection-algorithms) - This repository contains a reading list of papers on multivariate time series anomaly detection.
 This repository is still being continuously improved.
 - [awesome-uno-platform](https://github.com/MartinZikmund/awesome-uno-platform) - 📖 List of resources for developers building cross-platform .NET apps with Uno Platform.
 - [awesome-tello](https://github.com/Matthias84/awesome-tello) - A list of Free Software to interact with Ryzen / DJI Tello drones.